 Criteria Task Types Responding Respond to fiction, nonfiction and/or multimodal texts.
 Students may respond in spoken, written or analytical multimodal forms such as: short responses, essays, reports, reviews, articles, blogs, documentaries, seminars Students must complete an independent investigation task each semester.
 An investigative task requires students to plan, research into and draw conclusions about key unit concepts.
 Students may respond in forms such as: essays, reports, interviews, film making, oral presentation, writing for publication Creating Create imaginative, persuasive, interpretative or informative texts.
-Students may create in spoken, written, non-written or creative multimodal forms such as: short stories, letters, websites, character interviews, short films, theatrical scripts and poetry

-No task to be weighted more than 60% for a standard 1.0 unit and half-standard 0.5 unit.
+Students may create in spoken, written, non-written or creative multimodal forms such as: short stories, letters, websites, character interviews, short films, theatrical scripts and poetry Weightings in No task to be n A/T/M 1.0 and 0.5 Units: weighted more than 60% for a standard 1.0 unit and half-standard 0.5 unit.